Graph Parameters, Universal Obstructions, and WQO: Introduction

 We should stress that a great part of the theory of parameterized algorithms has been motivated by the results mentioned above.
 In many cases, to overcome (or bypass) the non-constructibility obstacle has been a challenge that motivated the introduction of new algorithmic techniques \cite{CyganFKLMPPS15para}.

-\paragraph{Graph parameters.} A \emph{graph parameter} is a function $\p$ mapping graphs to non-negative integers.
-Given a partial-ordering on graphs $≤,$ we say that $\p$ is \emph{$≤$-monotone} if, for every two graphs $H$ and $G,$ $H≤G$ implies that $\p(H)≤\p(G).$ Given two graph parameters $\p$ and $\p'$ we say that they are \emph{asymptotically equivalent}, denoted by $\p\sim\p',$ if there is a function $f:\nton,$ such that, for every graph $G,$ $\p(G)≤f(\p'(G))$ and $\p'(G)≤f(\p(G)).$

-As we mentioned above, if $≤$ is wqo on all graphs, then every $≤$-closed graph class has a finite characterization.
-The natural question that appears is whether (and to what extent) the same holds for $≤$-monotone parameters.
-For this, for every non-negative integer $k,$ we define and notice that every $≤$-monotone parameter $\p$ is completely characterized by the set of graph classes
+As we mentioned above, if $\leqslant$ is a wqo on all graphs, then every $\leqslant$-closed graph class admits a finite characterization.
+The question addressed in this paper is whether (and to what extent) we can finitely characterize ``second-order'' properties, i.e., properties on graph classes rather than on graphs, in terms of a suitable concept of ``second-order'' obstructions.
+Formally, we call every inclusion-closed set $\mathbb{CP}$ of $\leqslant$-closed classes a \emph{$\leqslant$-class property}.

-Notice that if $≤$ is wqo in all graphs, we surely know that all the members of $\mathbb{O}^{≤}_{\p}$ are finite.
-However, even in this case, the set $\mathbb{O}^{≤}_{\p}$ remains infinite and we do not have any way to describe $\mathbb{O}^{≤}_{\p}$ in a regular way.
-Moreover, in almost all known graph parameters that are $≤_{\mathsf{m}}$ or $≤_{\mathsf{i}}$-closed, the size of the obstructions in $\mathbb{O}^{≤}_{\p}$ (as well as the size of the graphs in them) is growing rapidly, as $k$ increases (see e.g., \cite{Dinneen97,MattmanP16thea,RueST12oute,KoutsonasTY14oute,BienstockD92ono,Ramachandramurthi97thes}).
-This motivates us to relax our question to the following: